ryanhyma/react-answers/README.md

   - IRCC scenarios
   - CRA account services
   - Government employment information
-- TODO - add more scenarios per theme or topic or department that are selectively loaded based on user question
+- TODO - add more scenarios per context (theme or topic or department) that are selectively loaded based on user question
-- TODO - add more canada.ca urls to the system prompt to load selectively to improve response quality in French - for example https://www.canada.ca/fr/agence-revenu.sitemap.xml with https://www.canada.ca/en/revenue-agency.sitemap.xml or even better, have the topic tree per theme
+- TODO - add more canada.ca urls to the menu structure to load selectively to improve response quality in French - for example https://www.canada.ca/fr/agence-revenu.sitemap.xml with https://www.canada.ca/en/revenue-agency.sitemap.xml or even better, have the topic tree per theme

-## 🚀 Deployment

 ### Development
 - Local development using Create React App
-- Environment variables prefixed with `REACT_APP_`
+- Environment variables prefixed with `REACT_APP_` for local development
-- GitHub Desktop for version control
+- GitHub repo for version control

 ### Production
 - Deployed on Vercel
-- MongoDB Atlas for database
-- Environment variables configured without `REACT_APP_` prefix
+- Environment variables configured without `REACT_APP_` prefix and stored in Vercel environment variables
+- MongoDB Atlas for database - only writes to database from production
+- deploys to Vercel from Github (any change to main triggers deploy)

 ## 📈 Evaluation & Testing
-- UserFeel study implementation (4 participants)
+- UserFeel study 1 - October 2024 (4 participants) - participants solve
+- UserFeel study 2 - November 2024 (8 participants)
 - Evaluation process improvements:
   - Feedback file import capability
   - Response parsing optimization
   - Structured CSV/JSON output

-## 🛠️ Technical Notes
-- System prompt separation for better maintenance
-- Menu structure automation improvements needed
-- Automated testing implementation ongoing

 ## 📝 Contributing
-Please refer to our contributing guidelines and code of conduct for details on how to participate in this project.
+TODO:contributing guidelines and code of conduct for details on how to participate in this project.

-## Backlog
-- How to prevent old stuff like transparency, archived, corporate reports, audits etc from being used for answers and citations unless user asks about it specifically
+## Microservices prompt-chaining architecture diagram {#architecture-diagram}

 ```mermaid
 flowchart TB